aprilandjan/aprilandjan.github.io/_posts/2019-08-25-understand-cpp-build.markdown

 hello.o: main.cpp
 	g++ -c main.cpp -o hello.o

-# task of cleaning jobs
+# task of cleaning jobs. if run in windows powershell, it needs to be 'del' instead of `rm`
 clean:
 	rm hello.o hello.exe
 ```